wanda0929/Rydberg_pulse_design/docs/Measurement-Free Error Correction via Multi-Qubit Syndrome Gate Encoding.typ

   date: date,
   heading-color: rgb("#0000ff"),
   link-color: rgb("#008002"),
   abstract: [Logical qubits can be protected from decoherence by performing quantum error correction.
-Naturally, the QEC algorithm requires feedback process to specific hardware platform which takes more time and cause extra error.
-In our sheme, we intend to develop a measurement-free error correction scheme based on surface code.
-With individually addressable, optically trapped, dual-species Rydberg atoms, we perform the multiqubit parity gates to map the message from data qubits to ancilla qubit and design a error-correction process without measurement feedback.],
+Naturally, the QEC algorithm requires feedback process to specific hardware platform which takes more time and cause extra error and the syndrome generation process requires movement of atoms which also takes much time.
+In our scheme, we intend to develop a measurement-free and movement-free error correction scheme based on Toric code space.
+With individually addressable, optically trapped, multi-species Rydberg atoms, we perform the multiqubit parity gates to generate syndromes and design a error-correction process without measurement feedback.],
-  keywords: ("measurement-free error correction", "dual species", "parity-gate", "multi-qubit gate", "etc"),
+  keywords: ("measurement-free error correction", "multi-species array", "parity-gate", "multi-qubit gate", "etc"),
   AMS: ("65M70", "65M12", )
 )

 = Motivation
-1. In order to eliminate the time required for quantum error correction process, we intend to develop a parity-controlled multiqubit gate to perform one-step syndrome mapping from data qubits to ancilla qubit.
+1. In order to eliminate the time required for quantum error correction process, we intend to develop a parity-controlled multiqubit gate to perform one-step syndrome mapping from data qubits to ancilla qubit with global pulse sequence without movement of atoms which takes much time.

-2. After the syndrome mapping, there is a change in the ancilla qubit state if there is an error in data qubits.
+2. After the syndrome generation process, there is a state-flip in the ancilla qubit state if there is an error in data qubits.
 We will apply another pulse sequence to manipulate a $C_2$NOT gate to fix the error qubit.
-Thus, we do not need to perform measurement on the ancilla qubit, and the error correction process can be completed in one step.
+Thus, we do not need to perform measurement on the ancilla qubit.

 = Model(Overview)